jecki/DHParser/documentation_src/manuals/02_document-trees.rst

 * :py:class:`~nodetree.RootNode`: additional functionality for a tree of nodes

+  * :py:data:`~nodetree.RootNode.errors`:
-  * :py:data:`~nodetree.RootNode.errors`:  a list of errors
+    a list of errors

-  * :py:attr:`~nodetree.RootNode.errors_sorted`: the errors sorted by
+  * :py:attr:`~nodetree.RootNode.errors_sorted`:
-        their position in the source code instead of the time of their having been added
+    the errors sorted by their position in the source code instead of the time of their having been added

+  * :py:data:`~nodetree.RootNode.inline_tags`:
-  * :py:data:`~nodetree.RootNode.inline_tags`: a set of tags that will be printed on a single line with their content when serializing.
+    a set of tags that will
+    be printed on a single line with their content when serializing.
 (This helps to avoid undesired whitespace when exporting to HTML!)
+  * :py:data:`~nodetree.RootNode.string_tags`:
-  * :py:data:`~nodetree.RootNode.string_tags`: a set of tags that will be converted to simple strings that appear as mixed content inside their parent when serializing as XML
+    a set of tags that will be
+    converted to simple strings that appear as mixed content inside their parent when serializing as XML

+  * :py:data:`~nodetree.RootNode.empty_tags`:
-  * :py:data:`~nodetree.RootNode.empty_tags`: a set of tags that will be rendered as empty tags, e.g. ``<mytag />`` when serializing as XML
+    a set of tags that will be
+    rendered as empty tags, e.g. ``<mytag />`` when serializing as XML

+  * :py:meth:`~nodetree.RootNode.swallow`:
-  * :py:meth:`~nodetree.RootNode.swallow`: Can be called once in the lifetime of the RootNode-object to assign this root-node to an existing tree of nodes.
+    Can be called once in the  lifetime of the RootNode-object to assign this root-node to an existing tree of nodes.

+  * :py:meth:`~nodetree.RootNode.new_error`:
-  * :py:meth:`~nodetree.RootNode.new_error`: Creates and adds new error.
+    Creates and adds new a error.

-  * :py:meth:`~nodetree.RootNode.as_xml`: Serializes the tree as
+  * :py:meth:`~nodetree.RootNode.as_xml`:
-        XML taking into account the XML-customization attributes of the RootNode-object.
+    Serializes the tree as XML taking into account the XML-customization attributes of the RootNode-object.

 class ContentMapping
 ^^^^^^^^^^^^^^^^^^^^

 ContentMapping represents a path-mapping of the string-content of all or a specific selection of the leave-nodes of a tree.
 A content-mapping is an ordered mapping of the first text position of every (selected) leaf-node to the path of this node.

 The class provides methods for mapping string positions to paths and offsets (relative to the beginning of the leaf-node of the path)

 * :py:class:`~nodetree.ContentMapping`: Mapping the tree to its string-content

-    * :py:meth:`~nodetree.ContentMapping.get_path_and_offset`: Maps
+    * :py:meth:`~nodetree.ContentMapping.get_path_and_offset`:
-          positions in string-content of the ContentMapping to the leaf-path into which they fall
+      Maps positions in string-content of the ContentMapping to the leaf-path into which they fall

+    * :py:meth:`~nodetree.ContentMapping.iterate_paths`:
-    * :py:meth:`~nodetree.ContentMapping.iterate_paths`: Yields all paths from
+      Yields all paths from
       position ``start_pos`` up to and including position ``end_pos``.

+    * :py:meth:`~nodetree.ContentMapping.insert_node`:
-    * :py:meth:`~nodetree.ContentMapping.insert_node`: Inserts a node at a particular text-position.
+      Inserts a node at a
+      particular text-position.

-    * :py:meth:`~nodetree.ContentMapping.markup`: Adds markup (i.e. an element)
+    * :py:meth:`~nodetree.ContentMapping.markup`:
-          to a particular stretch of text.
+       Adds markup (i.e. an element) to a particular stretch of text.

 .. _ElementTree: https://docs.python.org/3/library/xml.etree.elementtree.html
 .. _mixed content: https://www.w3.org/TR/xml/#sec-mixed-content